darius522/dnr-utils/README.md

 -----

 <h2 id="overview">Dataset Overview</h2>
-The Divide and Remix (DnR) dataset is a dataset aiming at providing research support for a relatively unexplored case of source separation with mixtures involving music, speech, and sound-effects (SFX) as their sources.
+The Divide and Remaster (DnR) dataset is a dataset aiming at providing research support for a relatively unexplored case of source separation with mixtures involving music, speech, and sound-effects (SFX) as their sources.
 The dataset is build from three, well-established, datasets.
 Consequently if one wants to build DnR from scratch, the aforementioned datasets will have to be downloaded first.
 Alternatively, DnR is also available on Zenodo

 -----